-1. Specifies that the target is the same object as the source but at a later point in time become and with possibly different values, state, or roles 2. call Specifies that the source operation invokes the target operation 3. copy Specifies that the target object is an exact, but independent, copy of the source
+Р parts.
+1. Specifies that the target is the same object as the source but at a later point in time and wit become possibly different values, state, or roles 2. call Specifies that the source operation invokes the target operation 3. сору Specifies that the target object is an exact, but independent, copy of the source